ricardofdc/TVVS-Performance-Testing/README.md

 ````

 We’ve declared three tasks by decorating three methods with `@task`, one of which has been given a higher weight (3).
-When our `MyUser` runs it’ll pick one of the declared tasks - in this case either `hello_world` or `view_items` - and execute it.
-Tasks are picked at random, but you can give them different weighting.
-The above configuration will make Locust three times more likely to pick `view_items` than `hello_world`.
-When a task has finished executing, the User will then sleep during it’s wait time (we will talk about this later).
-After it’s wait time it’ll pick a new task and keep repeating that.
+When our `MyUser` runs it’ll pick one of the declared tasks - in this case, either `hello_world`, `slow` or `view_items` - and execute it.
+Tasks are picked at random, but you can give them different weights.
+The above configuration will make Locust three times more likely to pick `view_items` than `hello_world` or `slow`.
+When a task has finished executing, the User will then sleep during its wait time (we will talk about this later).
+After its wait time it’ll pick a new task and keep repeating that.

 ### 1.2 Creating Users (threads)

-Now lets create a new kind of user, that will send request to `localhost:8080`:
+Now let's create a new kind of user, that will send requests to `localhost:8080`:

 ```` py
 class MyUser(HttpUser):